liblit/demangle-mode/README.md

 `demangle-mode` uses
 [`font-lock-mode`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Font-Lock.html)
 to recognize and change the display style of mangled symbols.
-Typically, if you want `demangle-mode` on in some buffer, then you should turn on `font-lock-mode` as well.
+If you want `demangle-mode` on in some buffer, you should usually turn on `font-lock-mode` as well.
 It is possible to turn on `demangle-mode` without `font-lock-mode`, but in that case demangling will only be done when explicitly requested (e.g., via `M-x font-lock-fontify-buffer`) rather than automatically.

 `demangle-mode` sets the